muthuubalakan/tendermint/docs/architecture/adr-056-proving-amnesia-attacks.md

 ## Context

-Whilst most created evidence of malicious behaviour is self evident such that any individual can verify them independently there are types of evidence, known as global evidence, that require further collaboration from the network in order to accumulate enough information to create evidence that is individually verifiable and can therefore be processed through consensus.
-[Fork Accountability](https://github.com/tendermint/spec/blob/master/spec/consensus/light-client/accountability.md) as a whole constitutes of detection, proving and punishing.
-This ADR addresses how to prove infringement from global evidence that is sent to a full node.
+Whilst most created evidence of malicious behaviour is self evident such that any individual can verify them independently there are types of evidence, known collectively as global evidence, that require further collaboration from the network in order to accumulate enough information to create evidence that is individually verifiable and can therefore be processed through consensus.
+[Fork Accountability](https://github.com/tendermint/spec/blob/master/spec/consensus/light-client/accountability.md) has been coined to describe the entire process of detection, proving and punishing of malicious behaviour.
+This ADR addresses specifically how to prove an amnesia attack but also generally outlines how global evidence can be converted to individual evidence.

+### Amnesia Attack

 The currently only known form of global evidence stems from [flip flopping](https://github.com/tendermint/spec/blob/master/spec/consensus/light-client/accountability.md#flip-flopping) attacks.
-The schematic below explains one scenario where an amnesia attack, a form of flip flopping, can occur such that C1 and C2 commit different blocks.
+The schematic below explains one scenario where an amnesia attack, a form of flip flopping, can occur such that two sets of honest nodes, C1 and C2, commit different blocks.

 ![](../imgs/tm-amnesia-attack.png)